matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 'io.debezium.connector.postgresql.PostgresConnector'.

 161) DDD Strategic Design & Common Patterns?
+Answer:
-Answer: Customer / Supplier Pattern: Supplier is upstream and consumer is downstream.
+a) Customer / Supplier Pattern: Supplier is upstream and consumer is downstream.
 For example uses the model of the order process.
 However, payment defines requirements for the order Process.
-Conformist Pattern: Bounded context simply uses a domain model for another bounded context.
-The anti-corruption layer: Bounded context does not directly use the domain model of the other bounded context.
-The Separate Way Pattern: Bounded Contexts are not related at the software level although a relation would be conceivable.
-The Shared Kernel Pattern: Describes a common core that is shared by multiple bounded contexts, Microservices anti-pattern.
-The Open Host Service Pattern: Bounded context offers a generic interface with several services, Frequently found at public APIs on the internet.
-The publishing language model: Is a domain model accessible by all bounded contexts.
+b) Conformist Pattern: Bounded context simply uses a domain model for another bounded context.
+c) The anti-corruption layer: Bounded context does not directly use the domain model of the other bounded context.
+d) The Separate Way Pattern: Bounded Contexts are not related at the software level although a relation would be conceivable.
+e) The Shared Kernel Pattern: Describes a common core that is shared by multiple bounded contexts, Microservices anti-pattern.
+f) The Open Host Service Pattern: Bounded context offers a generic interface with several services, Frequently found at public APIs on the internet.
+g) The publishing language model: Is a domain model accessible by all bounded contexts.
 For example standard format like EDIFAC for transaction between companies.

 162) Detailed testing plan?
 Answer: Requirements Review.
 Risk Assessment.
 Test Planning.
 Testing Types: Unit, Integration, System, Safety,